manuelconceicao/manuelconceicao.github.io/index.md

 Hello!
 My name is Manuel Conceição.
 I graduated in a software development course and I am looking for an internship opportunity at Merkle, as a software developer.

-I have recently done a Summer Internship at Merkle in Vila Real's office.
+I have recently done a Summer Internship at Merkle.
 I really liked the experience and the work culture.
-I believe it is the ideal place for me to grow and learn and,  if given an opportunity in the future, to work.
+I am looking for a place to grow, learn and, if given an opportunity in the future, to work.